 The 17-month old infant, Angela Gallagher, killed last week in Belfast by a sniper's bullet, was buried on Monday (6th September).

-The 17-month old infant, Angela Gallagher, killed last week in Belfast by a sniper's bullet, was buried on Monday (6th September).
+Background: The 17-month old infant, Angela Gallagher, killed last week in Belfast by a sniper's bullet, was buried on Monday (6th September).
 Several hundred mourners marched in her funeral procession after a short service.
 Thousands of women and children watched.

 SYNOPSIS: In Belfast on Monday, children bearing small sprays of flowers led a large funeral procession for Angela Gallagher the 17 month old baby girl killed by a Sniper's bullet last week.